This course aims at preparing students to use academic skills in English.

 This course is designed to equip students with the necessary skills and knowledge that they will need when they start their professional lives.
 The course simulates all stages of the job application process, including topics like finding job openings, CVs, job application forms, cover letters, job interviews, and following up, as well as handling job offers and rejection.

-Internship, covers field experience at any work place for 3 weeks.
+Internship covers field experience at any workplace for 4 weeks.
 Students should follow the instructions stated in IUE Internship Guide in order to successfully complete their internships.

 This course is about abnormal behavior as both a scientific and a clinical perspective from the viewpoint of different theories.